wyxos/nova/README.md

 # NOVA

 NOVA is a self-hosted, cross-platform media player tailored for local audio streaming.
-Designed to offer a seamless experience for managing and playing your audio files across desktop and mobile devices, NOVA Player combines intuitive library management with powerful playback features.
+Designed to offer a seamless experience for managing and playing your audio files across desktop and mobile devices, NOVA combines intuitive library management with powerful playback features.

 ## Features